 ‘Democracy, Identity and Foreign Policy and Turkey’s Inaugural Presidential Election’

-The Centre for Turkey Studies (CEFTUS) is delighted to invite you to a Westminster Debate with Professor Fuat Keyman of Sabanci University and Dr Natalie Martin of De Montfort University.
+Keynote speakers: Professor Fuat Keyman of Sabanci University and Dr Natalie Martin of De Montfort University.

 Chair: Dr Alev Adil of the University of Greenwich

 This CEFTUS debate was kindly hosted by Anas Sarwar MP for Glasgow Central.

 Professor Fuat Keyman and Dr Natalie analysed politics in Turkey in the context of the upcoming presidential election in August and Turkey-EU relations.

 Pointing out that the democratisation of Turkey has only been partial, Prof Keyman described Turkey as an authoritarian democracy.
 He conceptualised the Justice and Development Party (AKP) as a ‘dominant party’.
 The AKP has repeatedly won the elections since 2002.
 Keyman argued that Turkey does not have strong checks and balances to challenge this party and that the opposition is too weak and fragmented.
 Hence, he added, opposition parties need to learn how to win and to regain the faith of their supporters.
 Besides, Turkish civil society must be more effective.
 Keyman suggested that the society is divided between three major identities that do not trust each other: the secular, educated, middle class; the conservative, religious AKP supporters; and the Kurdish people.
 Turkish society lacks of general trust between these different identities.
 Turkish citizens tend to remain loyal to their party, their voting behaviour rarely change.
 Erdogan’s strategy of systematically further polarising Turkish society has proved very effective.